B is for Brilliant

 Welcome to B is for Brilliant, a podcast hosted by me, Mary Strachan.

-I feature interviews with Visionary Entrepreneurs whose brilliance is sure to inspire you – they’re building their businesses and creating change in the world on their own terms.
-We’ll also talk about their Visionary Alter-Ego – how it shows up for them AND how they’ve learned to channel it to be more productive and successful in their business.
+I feature interviews with entrepreneurs whose brilliance is sure to inspire you – they’re building their businesses and creating change in the world on their own terms and in their own way.

 What Have You Stuffed and Stored, Locked and Linked?

 She Leads Fearlessly

 Angels Peacocks and Butterflies: 100 Days of Miracle Game

 Only in Silence Can We Truly Listen